-180mls of Mannitol solution is diluted in 1.5 litres of water.
+The Mannitol is diluted in water to make 11⁄2 litres of solution.
 You will be asked to drink as much of this mixture as possible (over 30-40 minutes) to ensure good visualisation of the bowel.
 Squash can be added to alter the flavour if required.